Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 ## HOW TO WORK ON YOUR OWN NOTEBOOK

-Before this rename your notebook to what you are working on i.e edaanalysis.ipynb
+Before this rename your notebook to what you are working on i.e edaanalysis.ipynb  <b> don't leave it to untitled.ipynb</b>

  ### Create a New Branch:
    Each team member should create their own branch to work on their notebook.
 This helps in keeping the main branch clean and allows for easy merging of changes.